LSC-Labs/PLibESPV1/README.md

 - Wifi access point with a web gui, so you can initialize the device with the wifi credentials, without coding it into the source code.
 - An admin web interface, so you can configure your device with all needed settings.
 - Web GUI with user/public functionality.
+- Multi language support.
 - Authentication (basic) functions.
 - Security functions like en/decryption.
 - Authentication and authorization on REST, Socket or web GUI.
 - Backup and Restore the settings
 - Over the air update for your device.
-- Plugable architecture, so you can select which modules you want to use and insert your own modules.
+- Modulare Plugable architecture, so you can select which modules you want to use and insert your own modules.
 - Basic services like buttons and LED's

 ## Default Modules